 As we work toward our vision to make the Port of Vancouver the world’s most sustainable port, we are constantly looking for ways to reduce and mitigate the impacts of trade on the environment.
 For us, this means leading and participating in air quality and climate action programs designed to help conserve energy, reduce air contaminant and greenhouse gas emissions, and promote cleaner, low-emission energy sources.

-The Northwest Ports Clean Air Strategy sets out our goal of reducing port-related emissions by 2050, while our port-wide air emissions inventory and air quality monitoring initiatives help us measure our overall progress and guide the development of additional programs and incentives for the wider port community to engage in.
+The Northwest Ports Clean Air Strategy sets out our goal of phasing out all port-related emissions by 2050, while our port-wide air emissions inventory and air quality monitoring initiatives help us measure our overall progress and guide the development of additional programs and incentives for the wider port community to engage in.

 All of these efforts play an important role in helping to reduce the air contaminants and greenhouse gas emissions associated with ships, cargo handling equipment and trucks, allowing us to move goods through the Port of Vancouver while also managing our ecological footprint.